rkhidesh/100-Days-Of-Code/Log.md

 ## Day 35

 ### Today's progress:
-More App's.
+More APIs.
 Another thing, I have been using tkinter when creating Python GUI's BUT, apparently, it's an old interface and Kivy is a newer, better and preferred GUI for Python.
 So, I'm following a YouTube tutorial to start learning it.
 ### Thoughts:
 No thoughts.
 Brain empty.
 ### Link(s) To Work: